 Mike started weightlifting at the age of 8 under his brother Larry Robinson at the Kirkland Lake Weightlifting Club.
 Mike was formerly OWA VP of Operations and is currently on the National Coaching Committee of Canada as Canada Games representative.
 He is a shareholder of CrossFit Trent, head coach of Adamantium Weightlifting, and is a NCCP national level coach in training.

 Mike plans on working towards creating and expanding on current policies to help foster positive training environments, removing obstacles for team Ontario, and continue the current plans to increase revenue and communication.
 He also looks forward to expanding his current relationships with CWFHC and Canadian Masters Federation.

 Eva brings a varied background to her role as VP of Administration.
-Since her teen years when she was elected to the board of her local 4-H club, to the present, she has continued to be involved in leadership roles throughout her life.
-On the business side she's managed multiple stores and now just launched her own clinic of massage therapy.
+Since her teen years when she was elected to the board of her local 4-H club, to now serving as the Executive Chair of her local BIA, she has continued to be involved in leadership roles and community engagement throughout her life.
+On the business side she's managed multiple stores and started her own business by opening Restorative Mobility and Massage in 2021.